João Jorge Santos Rodrigues

 Grupo Cultural OLODUM

-This profile was prepared when João Jorge Santos Rodrigues was elected to the Ashoka Fellowship in 1989.
+This description of João Jorge Santos Rodrigues's work was prepared when João Jorge Santos Rodrigues was elected to the Ashoka Fellowship in 1989.

 The New Idea